-Zip Now London – Zip Lining in the City! – Zip Now is amazing, exhilarating and exciting.
+Zip Now London – Zip Lining in the City!
+There are so many London bucket list things on my list, and this was one of them!
+Zip Now is an amazing, exhilarating and unusual thing to do in London.
 We had no idea what to expect, but on arriving in Archbishop’s Park we thought that it didn’t look too scary.
 Then we realised that we were looking at the landing tower, a mere 40 ft off the ground.
 We were heading for the launch tower at the other side of the park which is a whopping 35 meters tall!
 At this point Miss M was still very excited, Mr H and I were less so but still trying to be brave.

 Check in was fast, but do fill in the online disclaimer before you go as it saves a lot of time.
 You do need to quickly step on and off the scales as there is a weight limit of 120kg.
 Riders need to be over 1.2m tall but under 2.1m.
 Once check in was complete we went into the briefing room where we watched a short safety video and our guide checked that our shoes and clothing were acceptable.
 We then put our bags in the free lockers and our valuables in the provided bum bags.
 At this point it is good to note that all jewellery needs to be removed, some of mine doesn’t come off so it was taped over.